jgoerzen/covid19db/README.md

 This file is automatically regenerated daily.

+# Example uses

+This data is used in the [COVID-19 in Kansas](https://github.com/jgoerzen/covid19ks) project.
+It has [graphs automatically updated daily](https://jgoerzen.github.io/covid19ks/) with a unique perspective on various data.

 # Using the data

 Besides the [Sqlite](https://www.sqlite.org/) command-line tools, here are some other tips on using the data: